How managers can support worker mental health

 - Anxiety and Depression checklist – Beyond Blue

-- Managing mental health risks at work – Beyond Blue e-learn.
+- Work and mental health – Beyond Blue e-learn.

 2. Having a discussion